BenderScript/ragtime/ragtime.md

 #### Practical: Implementing Advanced RAG Applications

+**Objective**:
-**Objective**: To provide hands-on experience with advanced RAG techniques, focusing on customization and optimization using Langchain and OpenAI models.
+The goal is to provide hands-on experience with advanced RAG techniques, particularly focusing on the customization of retrieval sources based on query context.
+This exercise demonstrates enhancing the relevance and accuracy of responses by tailoring the retrieval process to different query types using Langchain and OpenAI's models.

 **Environment Setup**:
-- Python environment with Langchain installed.
+- Ensure you have a Python environment with Langchain installed.
-- Access to OpenAI API.
+- Access to OpenAI's API, secured with an API key.

+**Example 1: Customizing Retrieval Sources Based on Query Context**

+In this example, you'll develop a system that dynamically selects the most appropriate information source based on the query's context.
+This simulates advanced RAG systems where the retrieval component understands the context or category of the query to fetch the most relevant information.

 **Example 1: Customizing Retrieval Sources**